YNAB tree logoAustralian flag

 Categories, targets, and accounts remain.

-When you first started YNAB, we walked you through an onboarding process to get your categories just right.
-You also may have set up targets on most or all of your categories so you know how much you need in a typical month.
-You also set up your accounts in YNAB to reflect your banking life in the real world.
+When you first started YNAB, we walked you through an onboarding process to get your budget categories just right.
+You also may have set up targets on most or all of your categories so you know how much you need in a typical monthly budget.
+You also set up your accounts in YNAB to reflect your financial institutions in the real world.
 Basically, your spending plan is a work of art.
 Chef's kiss.

 All of that will stay the same every month.
 Your target amount for a category might stay the same depending on how much you’ve set aside for a savings goal, but the target itself will keep on humming along in the new month.
 Your accounts and categories will stay the same too.